salilkanade/NYCTaxiWebApp/README.md

   }
 ```

+Now that your functions are completed, it is important to deploy the code to your function app.
+With the Azure Functions extension previously installed for the Visual Studio code, click the upwards facing arrow to **Deploy the Resource to the Function App**.
+Locate the correct subscription and function app and select the correct Function App in the dropdown menu.

 With that done, we are now ready update our Stream Analytics jobs to complete the backend data flow.
 Once this is done, we can display the simulated "real-time" data in a serverless environment.

 ---